HenrikBengtsson/future.BatchJobs/README.md

 > x + y
 [1] 5.85
 ```
-For an introduction how to use futures in R, please consult the
+This is obviously a toy example to illustrate what futures look like
+and how to work with them.
+For and introduction and for full details,
-vignettes of the [future] package.
+please consult the package vignettes of the [future] package.

+To see a fun Mandelbrot demo that can process multiple Mandelbrot sets
+in parallel, skip to the very end of this document.

 ## Choosing BatchJobs backend